~50%

 3. Analysis & impact: Process deviations, bottlenecks and compliance violations are visualised and their financial impact quantified.

 At its core, Celonis creates a Process Intelligence Graph – a living digital twin of business operations that brings together process data and business context.
 Unlike static process models, this graph shows not the target state but the actual operational reality, across systems and in real time.
+Constellation Research put it succinctly at Celosphere 2025: "Celosphere 2025 isn't about process mining anymore, it's about decision mining: finding, understanding and executing where AI should act."

 The platform is deliberately system-agnostic: it connects to SAP, Oracle, Salesforce, Avaloq, Temenos or proprietary core banking systems equally well.
-For German banks, which frequently operate heterogeneous IT landscapes grown over decades of mergers, this neutrality is a decisive advantage.
+In practice, however, "system-agnostic" does not mean "effortless": banks with heterogeneous, non-SAP-based IT landscapes – often grown through mergers – require upstream consolidation of event log formats.
+The neutrality is an advantage, but not self-executing.

 From process mining to agentic process intelligence – Celonis key technologies

 Object-Centric Process Mining (OCPM): Since 2023, Celonis analyses processes not in isolated single threads but maps the interrelation of multiple business objects (orders, invoices, customers) in a single model.
+New analysis tools such as Performance Spectrum and Instance Explorer make the complexity navigable.

 Task Mining & AI-driven Task Discovery: Desktop actions such as keystrokes, mouse clicks and screen scrolling are captured and linked to business processes – for complete transparency even beyond system boundaries.
+Deutsche Bank plans to deploy task mining to capture process steps outside its core systems.

 For enterprise use cases, there is no AI without PI – no artificial intelligence without process intelligence.
 AI needs process knowledge and business context to execute business-critical tasks effectively.
 Alex Rinke, Co-CEO and co-founder of Celonis, May 2025